MichaelMacleod112/exploratory-data-analysis---customer-loans-in-finance764/README.md

 AI Core project in exploratory data analysis of financial data.
 More information to follow as functionality is added.

+## Installation instructions
+Main executable to be added.
+Developed on Python 3.8.8.
+Required libraries:
+- numpy
+- pandas
+- yaml
+- sys
+- sqlalchemy
+- scipy
+- sklearn

+ADD LIBRARIES TO ENV YAML FILE

+## Usage instructions

 ## Contents
-- db_utils.py - contains class to access, download and save financial data table from SQL database stored on AWS
 - credentials.yaml - access credentials to RDS database - not stored in shared project.
 You will need your own credentials in order to use this project and download the correct data.

-Table of Contents, if the README file is long
-A description of the project: what it does, the aim of the project, and what you learned Installation instructions
-Usage instructions
-File structure of the project
+- db_utils.py - contains class to access, download and save financial data table from SQL database stored on AWS
+- preprocessing.py - handles data preprocessing and cleaning
+- data_stats.py - contains generalised functions to get statistics and visualise dataset

-License information
+### License information
+Michael Macleod 2023